10 Fascinating Facts about the Eiffel Tower you should know

 The Eiffel Tower has dominated the Parisian horizon for more than 130 years, with a fame and attraction that seems never to dim — quite the contrary, in fact.
 Although it is now admired around the world, its beginnings were rather more difficult.

-The eventful history of the Eiffel Tower
+What is the eventful history of the Eiffel Tower?

 The iconic symbol of France and Paris actually has its roots in… the United States!
 For the 1876 Centennial International Exhibition in Philadelphia, a team of American engineers imagined constructing a tower that was more than 300 metres tall.
 Their project was quite different to the Eiffel Tower that we know today.
 The project ultimately never came to fruition, but it inspired others, including the Eiffel company, which specialised in large metal structures, specifically iron, and gave its name to the tower.